psyomn/notes/sql-notes/sqlite3-notes.markdown

 User is the Entity.
 A Post is another entity.
 A User owns many Posts.
 A particular post belongs to a particular user.

 On the other hand we have shared resources.
-For example, think of Entities A, B, C. A and B own other entities.
-C is owned by other entities.
-It happens that in this case A and B own C. In the former example we could realize this by assigning books with the user's identification numbers (ids).
+For example, think of Entities A, B, C. A and B own other C entities.
+In the former example we could realize this by assigning books with the user's identification numbers (ids).